edgedb/edgedb/docs/guides/tutorials/graphql_apis_with_strawberry.rst

 :edb-alt-title: Building a GraphQL API with Gel and Strawberry

-EdgeDB allows you to query your database with GraphQL via the built-in GraphQL extension.
+|Gel| allows you to query your database with GraphQL via the built-in GraphQL
+extension.
 It enables you to expose GraphQL-driven CRUD APIs for all object types, their properties, links, and aliases.
 This opens up the scope for creating backend-less applications where the users will directly communicate